-Little Violet was found alone with her 2 siblings when they were just babies.
+Little Violet was found abandoned with her 2 siblings when they were just babies.

 A short two weeks later though, the shelter received a surprising call.

-They performed more tests and x-rays and were again shocked at what was happening to the little girl.
+They performed more tests and x-rays, shocked again at what was happening to the little girl.

 “When cats are fetuses, they have some blood vessels in their chest cavity called aortic arches.
 These vessels atrophy and disappear as the fetus grows.
 Occasionally, one of the aortic arches, called the right aortic arch, fails to atrophy and disappear.
 This arch runs near the esophagus.”